kunzel/soma/README.md

 ROS Services
 --------
 The other nodes can communicate with SOMA2 using the SOMA2 service calls.
-In order to use these services, one should run the soma2 data manager:
+In order to use these services, one should run the soma data manager:
 ## SOMA data manager
-1. Run the soma2 data manager:
+1. Run the soma data manager:
 ```
 $ rosrun soma_manager data_manager.py <db_name> <collection_name>
 ```